TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/launcher-aiming-signoff.md

 # Launcher Aiming
 ## Functionality
 The Launcher Aiming subsystem will take in signals from the sensor post reciever and head on projectile sensor, determine the position of the target and adjust the launcher's position accordingly.
 This subsystem will also calculate the timing to fire the projectile and send a signal to the launcher firing subsystem.
 The launcher's position is controlled by two motors: one to adjust the yaw (turntable) and one to adjust the pitch (launch angle).
-## Constraints
+## Subsystem Constraints
-* C20: Launcher pitch and yaw must be controllable to a precision of within 0.6 degrees
+* C1: Launcher pitch and yaw must be controllable to a precision of within 0.6 degrees
-* C21: Time to move launcher into aiming position must be less than 0.40 seconds.
+* C2: Time to move launcher into aiming position must be less than 0.40 seconds.
-* Aiming speed will be calculated from worst-case torque requirements provided by the Mechanical Engineering group
+* C3: The launcher pitch actuator must have at least 0.68 Nm of torque to move the launcher turntable and the launcher yaw actuator must have 0.013 Nm of torque to move the launcher barrel.
+These values were provided by the mechanical engineering group.
-## Explanations for C20 and C21
+## Explanations for C1 and C2
-For C20, the precision of the actuators needs to be taken into account because the less precise that the angle of the launcher is, the less accurate the intercepting shot will be over a distance.
+For C1, the precision of the actuators needs to be taken into account because the less precise that the angle of the launcher is, the less accurate the intercepting shot will be over a distance.
 In addition, the precision is crucial because the intercepting projectile will have a dispersion from the target associated with it.
 An experiment was conducted to determine the worst-case dispersion of an intercepting projectile.
 The specified projectile is a 3-inch long, half-inch diameter cylinder, with an exit velocity of approximately 30 feet per second.
 The launcher aims to intercept projectiles within 36 inches from the back of a blue square on the game board.
 Due to difficulty in building an exact launcher, a Nerf dart gun was used, matching the specified projectile size, shape, and velocity.
 The gun was fixed in position to control spread.
 Ten shots were fired at a target 36 inches away, with liquid chalk marking impacts.
 Maximum dispersion between shots was 1.25 inches in diameter.
 To significantly alter target direction, the center of the dart must hit the outer edge of the target.
 This is explained in the figure below:
 ![alt text](https://github.com/JTJones73/Capstone2024-Team2/blob/cjdrake42-Launcher-Aiming-Signoff-V3-1/Documentation/Images/ProjectileDispersion.png)
 Factoring in the maximum dispersion diameter of 1.25 inches from the expirement, it was calculated that the maximum tolerance that the interceptor could have is +/- 0.74 degrees from 36 inches away.
 To be conservative the constraint will be 20 percent tighter allowing for around +/- 0.6 degrees of precision of the pitch and yaw actuators.

-DEVCOM provided drop times for C21 from their developed game board.
+DEVCOM provided drop times for C2 from their developed game board.
 The fastest recorded drop time was 1.98 seconds on line 8, height 2.
-Assuming a potential 15% increase in speed at a worst-case drop time of 1.78 seconds, the projectile path sensor, if placed at the front edge of the game board, would detect the target's path in about 0.74 seconds.
-It takes 1.27 seconds to reach the longest interception point of 28 inches from the back of the blue square in the arena layout.
+Assuming a potential 15% increase in speed at a worst-case drop time of 1.78 seconds, the projectile path sensor, if placed at the front edge of the game board, would detect the target's path in about 0.74 seconds ($t_{firstdetection}$).
+It takes 1.27 seconds ($t_{targetdistance}$) to reach the longest interception point of 28 inches from the back of the blue square in the arena layout.
 ![alt text](https://github.com/JTJones73/Capstone2024-Team2/blob/cjdrake42-Launcher-Aiming-Signoff-V3-1/Documentation/Images/Ball_travel_times.png)

-This leaves 0.53 seconds for processing, aiming, and launching the projectile shown in the equations below.
+This leaves 0.53 seconds ($t_{intercept}$) for processing, aiming, and launching the projectile shown in the equations below.
 $$t_{intercept} = t_{first detection} - t_{target distance}$$
-$$t_{intercept} = t_{launch} +t_{travel}+t_{delay}+t_{process}+t_{aim}$$
+$$t_{intercept} = t_{launch} +t_{travel}+t_{sensordelay}+t_{process}+t_{aim}$$
-Considering 0.08 seconds to launch the projectile and 0.078 seconds for the launcher to intercept a projectile from 28 inches away at 30 feet per second, with a 0.03-second delay in projectile path sensing and an estimated maximum processing time of 0.02 seconds, there's a maximum of 0.40 seconds to move the launcher to the target.
+Considering it takes 0.08 seconds to launch the projectile and 0.078 seconds for the launcher projectile to travel 28 inches away at 30 feet per second to intercept the target, with a 0.03-second delay in projectile path sensing and an estimated maximum processing time of 0.02 seconds, there's a maximum of 0.40 seconds to move the launcher to aim to the target.

 ## Buildable Schematics